 To date, we have not generated any revenue.
 We do not know when, or if, we will generate any revenue.
-We do not expect to generate significant revenue unless and until we obtain regulatory approval for and commercialize any of our product candidates.
+We do not expect to generate significant revenue unless and until we obtain regulatory approval of and commercialize one of our product candidates.
 In addition, we expect our expenses to increase in connection with our ongoing development activities, particularly as we continue the research, development and clinical trials of, and seek regulatory approval for, product candidates.
 We also expect to incur additional costs associated with operating as a public company.
 In addition, subject to obtaining regulatory approval of product candidates, we expect to incur significant commercialization expenses for product sales, marketing, manufacturing and distribution.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.

-Based upon our current operating plan, we believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements through at least the next 15 months.
+Based upon our current operating plan, we believe that our existing cash and cash equivalents, restricted cash, marketable securities and long-term investments will enable us to fund our operating expenses and capital expenditure requirements through at least the next 24 months.
 We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the development of product candidates.